Aleksei Balabanov: Life and career

 Aleksei Oktyabrinovich Balabanov was born on 25 February 1959, in Sverdlovsk (now Yekaterinburg).

 In 1981 Balabanov graduated from Translation Department of the Gorky Pedagogical University of Foreign Languages.
 He then served in the Soviet Army as an officer-interpreter.
 After his discharge, from 1983 to 1987 he worked as an assistant film director at Sverdlovsk Film Studio.
 Balabanov shot his first film in 1987, in the Urals.
 The script of the film was written overnight.
 This low-budget work was filmed in a restaurant.
 Later Balabanov studied at the experimental workshop "Auteur Cinema" (Russian: Авторское кино) of the High Courses for Scriptwriters and Film Directors, graduating in 1990.

 Starting from 1990 Balabanov lived and worked in St. Petersburg.

 In 1991 Balabanov directed his feature film debut Happy Days based on the works by Samuel Beckett.
 It was screened at the Cannes Film Festival in 1994.
 In 1994 Balabanov together with Sergey Selyanov and Viktor Sergeyev founded the production company CTV.
 The same year he directed the Franz Kafka adaptation The Castle.

 His next film, crime drama Brother (1997) about a contract killer, was a great box-office and critical success.
 The film featured music by the band Nautilus Pompilus for which Balabanov directed several music videos prior.
 It was screened at the Cannes Film Festival in 1997.
 It was a breakthrough film for Balabanov and the lead actor Sergei Bodrov Jr., making them instantly known throughout Russia.
 The success of the movie led to the creation of the sequel, Brother 2, also directed by Balabanov and starring Bodrov.
 The film is set in Chicago.

-He directed Of Freaks and Men in 1998 about the emerging pornography business in turn of the century Imperial Russia.
+He directed Of Freaks and Men in 1998 about the emerging pornography business in turn-of-the-century Imperial Russia.
 The film premiered at the Directors' Fortnight of 1998 Cannes Film Festival.

 Dead Man's Bluff (2005) was Balabanov's first foray into dark comedy.

 Cargo 200 (2007), partially based on Faulkner's novel Sanctuary, proved to be controversial among critics and audiences due to the graphic display of violence in the film.
 Cannes Film Festival programmer Joël Chapron likened the picture to a "snuff film" at the Sochi Film Festival premiere.

-Aleksei Balabanov's last completed film was Me Too which was screened at the Venice Film Festival in 2012.
+Balabanov's last completed film was Me Too which was screened at the Venice Film Festival in 2012.